alan-turing-institute/grace/README.md

 ```

+## Development

-## Development -> 🚧 Work in progress 🚧
+🚧 **Work in progress** 🚧

 <img width="60%" align="left" alt="logo" src="./assets/napari.png"/>

 This repository contains a few example notebooks, which will lead the user through the entire pipeline.

-The image shows a *napari*-based GUI widget for annotation of the desired filamentous proteins.
+The image on the left shows a *napari*-based GUI widget for annotation of the desired filamentous proteins.

 More details about how this type of graph representation analysis could be applied to image data processing will become available soon.